nvim-tree/nvim-tree.lua/README.md

 Setup should be run in a lua file or in a lua heredoc [:help lua-heredoc](https://neovim.io/doc/user/lua.html) if using in a vim file.

-Setup may only be run once; subsequent calls will result in a warning.

 ```lua
 -- examples for your init.lua